MixPayProtocol/legacy2.developers.mixpay.me/content/guides/getting-started.md

 Most of the time, we refer Mixin App as the Mixin Messenger App.

-Mixin App is an open-source **cryptocurrency wallet**.
-Mixin App also has a real-time messaging feature, like WhatsApp.
+Apart from its real-time messaging feature App, Mixin is also an open-source **cryptocurrency wallet**.

 ### 4. Mixin & MixPay?